 |Progesterone IUD||Yes||No||Reduces or stops bleeding||Concealed||One lasts multiple years||Yes||Perfect: 99%|

 |Hysterectomy||Yes||N/A||Stops bleeding||N/A||One procedure, permanent||N/A||Perfect: 100%|

-It’s recommended that you use two types of contraceptive methods to help boost your protection against pregnancy and also protect against STIs.
+It’s recommended that you use two types of contraceptive methods to help boost your protection against pregnancy and protects against STIs.
 For example, you can use the birth control pill in addition to condoms.
 It’s important to remember that while only those born with a uterus (most of whom were assigned female at birth) can get pregnant, anyone can get an STI.
-If you have unprotected penile-vaginal sexual intercourse and come in contact with semen you are always at risk for pregnancy and sexual intercourse with a partner of any anatomy put you at risk for STIs.
+If you have unprotected penile-vaginal sexual intercourse and come in contact with semen you are always at risk for pregnancy and sexual intercourse with a partner of any anatomy, put you at risk for STIs.
 If you practice safer sex, limiting your number of partners, making sure you get tested for STIs to know each other’s status and making informed decisions about contraception, you can greatly lower your risk.

 Examples of contraceptive methods: